jrpotter/notebook/notes/networking/ip/index.md

 ![[broadcast.png]]

-In every IPv4 [[subnet|subnetwork]] is a specially designated **subnet broadcast address**, formed by setting the network/subnetwork portion of the address to an appropriate value and the bits in the host portion to `1`.
+In every IPv4 [[class#Subnetting|subnet]] is a specially designated **subnet broadcast address**, formed by setting the network/subnetwork portion of the address to an appropriate value and the bits in the host portion to `1`.
 Address `255.255.255.255` is reserved as the **local net broadcast address** and is never forwarded by routers.

 %%ANKI
 Basic